gracevivi523/automation-deploy/README.md

 	- knife-ec2 (0.15.0)
 	- aws-cli/1.11.63

-Some importants things you need to be done before running scripts：
+Some importants things need to be done before running scripts：
 -----------------------------------
 	- Preferred review workstation: macOS
 	- Make sure your workstation have access to the Internet.